LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 ## Client side validation

-By adding `@Nullable` and `@NonNull` annotations to your POJOs you are able to optionally turn on a degree of client side validation in the form of required fields.
+Developers are able to optionally turn on a degree of client side validation (in the form of required fields) by adding `@Nullable` and `@NonNull` annotations to their POJOs.

-The `@AutoGsonAdapter` has a property called `fieldValidationType` which specifies if and how the generated Type Adapter will validate the JSON.
+The `@AutoGsonAdapter` annotation has a property called `fieldValidationType` which specifies if and how the generated Type Adapter will validate the JSON.
 There are three different possible validation types:

 1. `NO_VALIDATION` - No fields are validated, and the Gson parser should never raise exceptions for missing content.
-2. `VALIDATE_EXPLICIT_NON_NULL` - Any Objects marked with `@NonNull` (or similar annotation), or primitives (since primitives cannot be null) should fail if the value does not exist within the JSON.
+2. `VALIDATE_EXPLICIT_NON_NULL` - Any Objects marked with `@NonNull` (or similar annotation), or primitives (since primitives cannot be null) will raise an exception if the value does not exist within the JSON.
-3. `VALIDATE_ALL_EXCEPT_NULLABLE` - All fields will be treated as `@NonNull` (even when they are not annotated as such), and should fail when value is not found.
-The only exceptions to this rule is when a field is annotation with `@Nullable` (except for primitives).
+3. `VALIDATE_ALL_EXCEPT_NULLABLE` - All fields will be treated as `@NonNull` (even when they are not annotated as such), and will raise an exception when if the value is not found.
+The only exceptions to this rule is when a field is annotation with `@Nullable` (except for primitives, since they cannot be null).

 ### Validate explicit non null - POJO